Foundation Crack Repair: Which Cracks Need Waterproofing vs Structural Repair?

 We keep it honest with no surprise costs.

-In St. Catharines, in places like Port Dalhousie, Merritton, Glenridge, Old Western Hill, Fitzgerald, Lakeport, and Secord Woods, many people have basement problems because of the wet weather, heavy soil, and older houses.
+In Niagara Falls, in places like Fallsview, Stamford, Chippawa, Drummondville, Lundy’s Lane, and the surrounding neighbourhoods, many people have basement problems because of the constantly damp weather, heavy clay soil, and older houses.
 After big rains or when snow melts, water can get in and make walls damp, floors wet, or sometimes flood the whole basement.
 Small cracks in walls or floors let water sneak in and get worse over time.
 Dampness can cause mold and mildew, which smell bad and ruin things stored there.
 Poor drainage, clogged gutters, or broken downspouts often make water gather near the house.
 In winter, when the ground freezes and thaws, it pushes on the walls and makes more cracks.
-Many homeowners fix these problems with waterproofing, sump pumps, and fixing the ground outside so water flows away instead of into the basement.
+Many homeowners in Niagara Falls fix these problems with waterproofing, sump pumps, and improving the grading outside so water flows away instead of into the basement.

 Other major causes of basement issues homeowners usually face: